| Was

 All this is immaterial anyway since archaeology confirms

+the temple destruction.)
 This should give some idea of the magnitude of the distortion

 involved in turning Babar into a tolerant person, let